 The Corporation extends a supplemental retirement plan, called the Twin Disc, Incorporated, Supplemental Executive Retirement Plan ("SERP"), to certain qualified officers.
 It is the Corporation's current practice to not add new officers to the SERP.
-For those eligible participants (only Mr. Batten) the SERP benefit is calculated as the additional benefit that the participant would have received at retirement under the Twin Disc, Incorporated Retirement Savings Plan for Salaried Employees and the frozen Twin Disc, Incorporated Retirement Plan for Salaried Employees, but for the limitation on compensation used in determining benefits under those plans.
+Mr. Batten is the only employee eligible to participate in the SERP.
+The SERP benefit is calculated as the additional benefit that the participant would have received at retirement under the Twin Disc, Incorporated Retirement Savings Plan for Salaried Employees and the frozen Twin Disc, Incorporated Retirement Plan for Salaried Employees, but for the limitation on compensation due to certain regulations used in determining benefits under those plans.
 SERP benefits of all Named Executive Officers who are eligible participants are stated as individual accounts.